WHO global strategy on people-centred and integrated health services

 - Reorienting care models towards efficiency and effectiveness

-- Coordinating services around the needs of people, health care provider integration and effective networks, and
+- Coordinating services around the needs of people, health-care provider integration and effective networks, and

 - Creating an enabling environment for change.

-There is no perfect combination or “one size fits all” solution.
+There is no perfect combination or a “one size fits all” solution.
 The right PCIHS solution will depend on a country’s unique context and needs, as well as local considerations.
 The WHO global strategy on people-centred and integrated health services is designed flexibly enough to provide each Member State with the tools it may require to “provide the right care at the right time”.
 It also builds on and supports WHO’s historical push for better primary health care, addressing the social determinants of health, strengthening health systems, building health workforce capacity and universal health coverage.
 People-centred and integrated health care is essential for moving towards universal health coverage.